Back to: ASP.NET Core Identity Tutorials

 Set Up an Account and Obtain API Credentials

 Depending on the provider, you may need to install their official SDK or relevant NuGet package.
 For Twilio, you need to install the Twilio NuGet package for ASP.NET Core.
-You can install it via the Package Manager Console: Install-Package Twilio
+You can install it via the Visual Studio Package Manager Console: Install-Package Twilio

 Setting up a Twilio SMS Account